Conics on Gushel-Mukai fourfolds, EPW sextics and Bridgeland moduli spaces: Geometry of Gushel--Mukai fourfolds and the associated EPW sextics

 \begin{definition}[{\cite[Definition 3.20]{debarre2015gushel}}] Two GM fourfolds $X_1$ and $X_2$ are called \emph{period partners} if there exists an isomorphism $\phi: V_6(X_1)\cong V_6(X_2)$ such that we have $(\bigwedge^{3} \phi)(A(X_{1}))=A(X_{2})$.
 They are called \emph{period duals} if there exists an isomorphism $\phi: V_6(X_1)\cong V_6(X_2)^{\vee}$ such that $(\bigwedge^{3} \phi)(A(X_{1}))=A(X_{2})^{\perp}$. \end{definition}

-By definition, period partners are constructed by a same Lagrangian subspace $A$, but possibly with different hyperplanes of $V_6$.
-For GM fourfolds, period partners share the same period point as it is shown in the following theorem.
+By definition, period partners are constructed by the same Lagrangian subspace $A$, but possibly with different hyperplanes of $V_6$.
+By \cite[Theorem 5.1]{debarre2019gushel}, there is an identification between the primitive Hodge structure of a GM fourfold and the one of its associated double EPW sextic.
+As a corollary, period partners share the same period point.

-\begin{theorem}[{\cite[Theorem 5.1]{debarre2019gushel}}] Let $X$ be a GM fourfold, with associated Lagrangian data $(A, V_5, V_6)$.
-Assume that $A$ is general so that $\widetilde{Y}_A$ is smooth, then there is an isomorphism between two polarized Hodge structure